UdaraJay/Net-race/README.md

   id: 1,
   owner: "0x00",
   manufacturer: {
-    algo: x // algorithm that generated the car
+    algo: x, // algorithm used to generate car, can be a contract
     contract: x // for minted cars
   },
   category: "S", // S,1,2,3,4,5,R